EktaMehra/heritage_housing/README.md

 - **Evaluation Metrics for Confidence**:
   Metrics like R², MAE, and RMSE are used to validate performance, making results explainable and trustworthy.

+---

+## 🐞 Known Bugs & Fixes

+During the development of the prediction pipeline, the following critical bug was encountered and resolved:

+---

+### ❌ Bug: Mismatch Between Model Input and Trained Feature Set

+**Error Message**:
+`ValueError: X has 17 features, but RandomForestRegressor is expecting 30 features as input.`

+**Cause**:
+This occurred because the trained model was expecting a **fully preprocessed input** (with all one-hot encoded and engineered features), but the prediction data had only **raw or partially processed features**.

+**Root Issue**:

+- The preprocessing steps used during training (encoding, feature engineering, imputation) were **not applied consistently** during prediction.
+- As a result, `X_test` or user input did not match the trained model’s expected schema.

+**Fix**:

+- Created a **single unified pipeline** using `sklearn.pipeline.Pipeline` that includes both preprocessing and the model.
+- Saved this full pipeline using `joblib`.
+- During inference, passed all data (including user input and inherited properties) through the **same pipeline**, ensuring identical feature structure.

+**Outcome**:

+- The bug was eliminated, and predictions now align with the trained model’s structure.
+- This reinforced the importance of using a **single, serialised pipeline** for consistency across training and deployment.

 ## User Stories

 ---